 UMPIRING IN THE EASTERN FOOTBALL NETBALL LEAGUE IN

 The Eastern Football Netball League (EFNL) is the largest Australian rules football competition in Australia.
-The EFNL is made up of 45 senior clubs playing five senior grades, junior boys & girls competitions with ages from under-8s to under-17s and the League is anticipating four divisions of female football in season 2019.
+The EFNL is made up of 45 senior clubs playing five senior grades, junior boys & girls competitions with ages from under-8s to under-17s and the League is anticipating five divisions of female football in season 2023.
 The competition reaches from Balwyn in the West to Coldstream in the East and from Noble Park in the South to Warrandyte in the North.

 EFNL FOOTBALL – MORE THAN A GAME